Last updated

 Include onboarding documents for new users to navigate the workspace.

 Identify Your Users: Start by identifying both your current and potential future users.
 Determine their roles and consider grouping them to streamline access management.
-For a detailed understanding of how Roles, Teams, and Groups interact within our RBAC framework, refer to our User Management documentation.
+For a detailed understanding of how Roles, Teams, and Groups interact within our RBAC framework, refer to our documentation.

 Establish Teams: Create Teams reflecting the departments or roles of your users.
 For example: